Illinois is among 44 states that have banned future use of the ET-Plus, a guardrail system manufactured by Trinity Industries, Inc., of Dallas, Texas.

-Our law firm has obtained more than $900 million in verdicts and settlements on behalf of our injury clients.
-Our record includes 200 cases with verdicts or settlements of $1 million or more.
+Our law firm has obtained more than $1.5 billion in verdicts and settlements on behalf of our injury clients.
+Our record includes more than 260 multi-million dollar settlements.

 To discuss your case immediately, please contact Salvi, Schostok & Pritchard P.C.

 Sources / More Information

 - Virginia Sues Trinity Industries Over Potentially Risky Guardrail, New York Times

 - Trinity Industries Tests Potentially Hazardous Guardrail, New York Times

 - Deadly Impact: Twisted Metal, Lost Limbs & Painful Death, ABC News

 - Jury Finds for Whistleblower in Trinity Industries Guardrail Case, Dallas Morning News